How to look for records of... Economic policy and government spending in the 20th century

 1. Why use this guide?

-Alternatively, you can browse within the following departments for an overview of relevant records:
+Alternatively, you can browse within the records of specific departments by clicking on the letter codes below for an overview of the records:

 - Treasury (T) – correspondence and reports on the control of public revenue and expenditure

 - Cabinet Office (CAB) – records of the supreme decision-making body in government